-- Approach: was a baseline method and an advanced method described clearly, well justified, and tested?
+- Approach: was a baseline, an oracle, and an advanced method described clearly, well justified, and tested?

-- Data and experiments: was the data explained clearly, and were systematic
+- Data and experiments: have you explained the data clearly, performed systematic

 - Analysis: did you interpret the results and try to explain why things